AndreyMrovol/LethalItemsDeclutter/README.md

 - Fully configurable dropping zones for each item type.
 - Configurable zone size, distance and amount.

+## Known issues

+- Vertical zones do not work
+- Tooltips are not updated correctly (picking up items)

 ## License

 This project is licensed under [MIT License](https://github.com/AndreyMrovol/LethalItemsDeclutter/blob/main/LICENSE).